Dwipasca/my-playlist-spotify/README.md

 ## Features

 - [x] Feature login, for user to login in this app with her/him account developers spotify
-- [x] Feature search music, users can seach their music favorite
+- [x] Feature search music, users can search their music favorite
 - [x] Feature create new playlist
 - [x] Feature link show user profile
 - [x] Switch Theme Light or Dark
+- [x] Testing with react-testing library, jest and MSW

 ## Depedencies I use